 Let us go back to the concept of an abstract expression.
 Let us consider the case of algebraic expressions first.
-Modern mathematical theory of algebraic expressions has been developed at least as far back as the 1963 Ph.D. thesis of Bill Lawvere.
-However, our interest in the actual syntactic expressions together with the need to have our approach adapted for a constructive meta-theory bring forward aspects of this theory that are easy to miss otherwise.
+Modern mathematical theory of algebraic expressions has been developed at least as far back as the 1963 Ph.D. thesis of Bill Lawvere [24].
+However, our interest in having the theory extended later to operations that bound variables, such as the \forall quantifier, together with the need to have our approach adapted for a constructive meta-theory bring forward aspects of this theory that are easy to miss otherwise.

-Systems of algebraic expressions are specified by algebraic signatures - pairs, consisting of a set Op, called the set of operations, and a function $Ar : Op \to \mathbf{N}$, called arity.
-Given a signature Sig and a set V such that $V \cap Op = \emptyset$ one can define, for any $X \subset V$, the set Exp(X) of expressions relative to Sig with (free) variables from X. Note that there are many different families of sets Exp(X) whose elements may be called expressions.
-For example, one can use a subset of sequences of elements of $Op \cup X \cup \{l, r\}$ where l and r are symbols for the left and the right parenthesis.
-One has to impose the condition that $l \neq r$ and neither l nor r is an element of $Op \cup V$.
-Alternatively, one can use some axiomatization of planar trees with labels from $Op \cup V$ on the nodes.
-Note also that when we write Exp(X) we assume that the signature Sig and the set V have been fixed.
+Systems of algebraic expressions are specified by algebraic signatures - pairs, consisting of a set Op, called the set of operations, and a function $Ar: Op \to \mathbb{N}$, called arity.
+Given a signature Sig and a set V such that $V \cap Op = \emptyset$ one can define, for any $X \subset V$, the set Exp(X) of expressions relative to Sig with (free) variables from X. Note that when we write Exp(X) we assume that the signature Sig and the set V have been fixed.

+There are many different families of sets Exp(X) whose elements may be called expressions.
+For example, one can use a subset of the set of sequences (lists) of elements of $Op \cup X$.
+Alternatively, one can use some axiomatization of planar rooted trees with labels from $Op \cup X$ on the nodes.
+Translating from a representation of the first kind into a representation of the second is done, in the concrete word of computer programs, by programs called parsers and there is a beautiful mathematical theory behind it that many of us are robbed of the joy of learning.